 As you can see from the example below, we are looking to buy shares in Barclays.

 5. Buy Shares

 Once you’ve chosen the company that you wish to invest in, you are now ready to complete your purchase.
 First and foremost, you will need to decide how much you want to invest.
 The good news for you is that eToro does not require you to purchase whole shares.
-Instead, you can buy as much or as little as you like, as eToro can split your investment with other members of the site.
+Instead, you can buy as much or as little as you like, as eToro can split your investment ideas with other members of the site.